smartco99599/documentation/content/administration/maintain/domain_names.rst

    .. group-tab:: Odoo Online

-      Open your `database manager <https://www.odoo.com/my/databases>`_, click on the :guilabel:`settings` button next to your database, on :guilabel:`Domain names`, and then on :guilabel:`Use my own domain` at the bottom of the right column.
+      From your Odoo account, click your profile icon, go to :guilabel:`My Databases`.
+Then, click on the gear icon, next to your database name, :guilabel:`Domain names` and :guilabel:`Use my own domain`.

       Type the domain name you want to add to this database, then click on :guilabel:`Verify` to check if the CNAME record is correctly configured.
 Once done, click on :guilabel:`I confirm,